Hofls/useful-info/ideas-strategies-concepts/books/basic-economics.md

 * Companies compete with each other, trying to provide the best goods/services for lowest prices.
 Customers win.
 * Companies are being created and liquidated all the time, but economy only getting stronger.
 (Antifragile)
 * Losses are very important - they force companies to change and adapt.
+* Minimum wage laws make some jobs unprofitable for buisness, effectively removing them.
+* Unions artificially raise wages, thus reducing labor demanded at that high price.
+* People and businesses should specialize in what they do best to maximize their productivity.
+* Very high taxes can discourage work, saving, and investment